VLunardi/vlunardi.github.io/_talks/munich_lvlt15.md

 permalink: /talks/munich_lvlt15
 venue: "Latin vulgaire – latin tardif XV"
 date: 2024-09-05
-location: "Bayerische Akademie der Wissenshaften"
+location: "Bayerische Akademie der Wissenschaften"
 excerpt: 'Sample results are presented from a static embeddings analysis for the detection of semantic change in Latin, limited to changes triggered by Christianity.'
 ---